 - Gum disease: Persistent bad breath and/or a nasty taste in the mouth is one of the first signs of gum disease.
 Gingivitis begins when a sticky film of plaque forms on the teeth and irritates the gumline.
 Click here to read more about signs and symptoms of gum disease, and when to seek treatment.

-- Medical conditions: Halitosis may be a sign of a number of different medical conditions, including: mouth infections such as oral thrush; liver or kidney diseases; gastric reflux (GERD); tonsillitis or tonsil stones; sinus conditions like post-nasal drip and chronic sinus inflammation; respiratory infections; and diabetes.
+- Medical conditions: Halitosis may be a sign of a number of different medical conditions.
+This includes mouth infections such as oral thrush, liver or kidney diseases, gastric reflux (GERD), tonsillitis or tonsil stones, sinus conditions like post-nasal drip and chronic sinus inflammation, respiratory infections, and diabetes.
 Talk to your dentist if you have persistent bad breath that cannot be resolved with at-home oral care remedies.

 A poor oral care routine is the most common reason behind halitosis.
 You can reduce your chances of bad breath by brushing your teeth for two minutes, two times a day, and flossing once a day before bedtime.
 Use mouthwash once a day to catch any lingering bacteria and remove mouth odor (click here to learn how to choose the right mouthwash for your needs).
 Clean dental appliances regularly between use.
 Keep saliva moving and your mouth moisturized by drinking plenty of water and munching on healthy snacks like apples and carrots.
 And finally, do not skip out on routine dental exams with your dentist – if it is time for your next check-up, call Boyett Family Dentistry at 863-294-9200 to schedule an appointment today.